SKIP TO MAIN CONTENT

 SDG 15: Life on Land

 The University of Texas at Dallas is comprised of numerous departments and offices.
 Throughout the workday, paper is a high use product in producing reports, plans, programs, and many other uses.
 To reduce the overall cost of paper purchasing, The Office of Sustainability recommends evaluating the feasibility of utilizing digital documents and shared drives when practical and possible.
 If this is not possible, please consider purchasing post-consumer recycled office paper.
-In Office Paper Purchasing, 6.71% of expenditures are on paper that is 90-100% post-consumer recycled and/or agriculture residue content and/or FSC Recycled Label.
+In FY21, 17% of paper purchased by the university contained at least 10% recycled content.
 Most office supply retailer’s offer recycled paper products.
-In the Electronics Purchasing area, 21.23% of electronic products are EPEAT gold registered.
-Additionally, 77.38% of janitorial paper products are FSC, Green Seal, and/or UL ECOLOGO certified.
+In the Electronics Purchasing area, 38% of University electronic products purchased in FY21 are EPEAT gold registered.
+Additionally, 33% of janitorial cleaning products and 99% of janitorial paper products are certified with a “green” certification approved by the Association for the Advancement of Sustainability in Higher Education.
 The University-wide Sustainability Committee at UT Dallas is also currently developing a plan to reduce single use plastic purchasing and usage on campus.
 In coming years, the Office of Sustainability hopes to take further action in sustainable purchasing.

 Hazardous Waste Management